ehwnsghl2/MVVMArchitectureSample/README.md

 # MVVM-Architecture

-Android MVVM pattern using Kotlin, RxJava2, Koin, LiveData with the Android databinding
+Android MVVM pattern using Kotlin, RxKotlin, Koin, LiveData with the Android databinding
 <br/>
 <br/>